Home Improvement

 What is a flocked Christmas tree?

-You’ve probably seen thousands of beautiful snow-covered Christmas trees while passing by stores or on TV.
-However, if you have never heard the term ‘flocked tree’, it refers to the process of evergreen plants being dusted with artificial snow.
+If you have never heard the term ‘flocked tree’, it refers to the process of evergreen plants being dusted with artificial snow.
 This should not be confused with fake Christmas trees designed with white plastic needles – here a white flocking powder is used for a more customised effect.

 Flocking can be applied to both artificial and real Christmas trees.
 While there are many pre-flocked evergreen trees available on the market, one of the benefits of flocking your tree is that it can save you money and allow you to express your creativity.
+And the best part is that it’s really easy to do.

 You may also like: